 - How will Loyola facilities be updated to accommodate young women?

-We are currently planning retrofits - bathrooms, changing rooms, etc. - as well as updating décor throughout our building to welcome our new students.
+We have completed retrofits - bathrooms, changing rooms, etc. - as well as updated décor throughout our building to welcome our new students.
 We are also analyzing staffing requirements to ensure that all students, regardless of gender, have access to the academic and extracurricular opportunities we are best known for, and will make final decisions once the next application cycle is complete.